AEC European Platform for Artistic Research in Music EPARM Conference 2022

 The European Platform for Artistic Research in Music (EPARM) is an initiative of the European Association of Conservatoires (AEC), acting as a resource for artistic research in the specific context of Higher Music Education: sharing knowledge, insights and outputs; promoting and developing the discourse around artistic research; incubating new ideas and developments; and offering support and inspiration to AEC members.

-The ninth EPARM conference welcomes music researchers, educators, performers and composers to a three-day exploration of artistic research in music at the Royal Academy of Music in London, UK.
+The ninth EPARM conference welcomed music researchers, educators, performers and composers to a three-day exploration of artistic research in music at the Royal Academy of Music in London, UK.

 EPARM recognises that there is no one way to pursue artistic research in music.
 Nonetheless, at the core of all such research is the artistic practice itself, which functions not only as an object of study, but as a source of significant questions and a means of pursuing original insights.
 It is an expectation that presentations at EPARM will include performance or the presentation of original work.

-The ninth EPARM conference will take the title The Artistry of Artistic Research and, while presentations relating to any aspect of artistic research in music are invited, the peer review panel will particularly welcome presentations that consider:
+The ninth EPARM conference took the title The Artistry of Artistic Research and, while presentations relating to any aspect of artistic research in music were invited, the peer review panel particularly welcomed presentations that consider:

-To reflect the centrality of performance in artistic research, the EPARM conference will include a special evening programme of performance and discussion.
-Proposals are welcomed for short performances of a maximum of 30 minutes, which are themselves the outcomes of artistic research.
-Nine such performances will be selected for an evening programme called L8nite Performances, with performers contributing to a moderated audience discussion following immediately after the performances.
-Proposal for the L8nite Performances should follow the specific requirements below.
+To reflect the centrality of performance in artistic research, the EPARM conference included a special evening programme of performance and discussion.
+Proposals were welcomed for short performances of a maximum of 30 minutes, which were themselves the outcomes of artistic research.
+Nine such performances were selected for an evening programme called L8nite Performances, with performers contributing to a moderated audience discussion following immediately after the performances.
+Proposal for the L8nite Performances followed the specific requirements below.

-To support the development of excellent artistic research at the doctoral and post-doctoral levels, doctoral students and early career researchers may opt to participate in a facilitated session with a dedicated respondent offering feedback on the presentation and actively leading the discussion.
-Participants opting for these sessions will need to submit the text of their presentations, together with any relevant audio or video materials, by 5th January 2022.
+To support the development of excellent artistic research at the doctoral and post-doctoral levels, doctoral students and early career researchers opted to participate in a facilitated session with a dedicated respondent offering feedback on the presentation and actively leading the discussion.
+Participants opting for these sessions needed to submit the text of their presentations, together with any relevant audio or video materials, by 5th January 2022.

-For the submission it is compulsory to use the template provided below
+For the submission it was compulsory to use the template provided below

 Proposals for parallel sessions

-Proposals for a 20 minutes presentation (including any performance or examples) followed by 10 minutes facilitated audience discussion should address a clear question or questions that are rooted in practice.
+Proposals for a 20 minutes presentation (including any performance or examples) followed by 10 minutes facilitated audience discussion addressed a clear question or questions that were rooted in practice.

-Proposals should be sent in Word format (please use the provided template below) and should include the following:
+Proposals were sent in Word format (using the provided template below) and included the following:

-• Title that effectively summarises the presentation for a general audience
+- Title that effectively summarised the presentation for a general audience

-• For doctoral students and early career researchers: an indication that you wish to participate in a facilitated session with respondent.
+- For doctoral students and early career researchers: an indication that you wished to participate in a facilitated session with respondent.

-Relevant additional audio or video materials are welcome where appropriate.
+Relevant additional audio or video materials were welcome where appropriate.

 Proposals for L8nite Performances

-Proposals for a 20 minutes performance followed by a 10 minutes facilitated audience discussion should clearly address the relationship between the proposed performance and the artistic research of which it is an outcome.
+Proposals for a 20 minutes performance followed by a 10 minutes facilitated audience discussion clearly addressed the relationship between the proposed performance and the artistic research of which it was an outcome.

-Proposals should be sent in Word format (please use the provided template below) and should include the following:
+Proposals were sent in Word format (using the provided template below) and included the following:

-• Title that effectively summarises the performance for a general audience
+- Title that effectively summarised the performance for a general audience

-• A one-page note on the performance, which will be the basis of the peer-review process and written in a form suitable for distribution to the audience at the L8Nite In addition to introducing the performance, this note will:
+- A one-page note on the performance, which was the basis of the peer-review process and written in a form suitable for distribution to the audience at the L8Nite was asked for.
+In addition to introducing the performance, this note:

-• Clearly articulate the relationship between the performance and the artistic research of which it is an outcome
+- Clearly articulated the relationship between the performance and the artistic research of which it was an outcome

-• Indicate the key questions with which the performance engages
+- Indicated the key questions with which the performance engaged

-All proposals for performances should include a relevant recording (audio or video) of the proposed performer/s.
+All proposals for performances included a relevant recording (audio or video) of the proposed performer/s.

-N.B.: Performance spaces will contain a grand piano, music stands, and an A/V system with screen and PA.
-Limited additional equipment can be provided on request, such as a mixing desk, stereo speakers, and microphones.
+N.B.: Performance spaces contained a grand piano, music stands, and an A/V system with screen and PA.
+Limited additional equipment were provided on request, such as a mixing desk, stereo speakers, and microphones.

-For the submission it is compulsory to use the template provided below
+For the submission it was compulsory to use the template provided below

 Peer Review

-A peer review panel composed of the EPARM working group members will select those submissions that will be featured in the EPARM conference.
-The panel will seek additional expert input when necessary.
+A peer review panel composed of the EPARM working group members selected those submissions that were featured in the EPARM conference.
+The panel sought additional expert input when necessary.

 Timetable

-The timetable for this process is as follows:
+The timetable for this process was as follows:

 16th November: Circulation of the call